Asphalt 4: Elite Racing

-Asphalt 4: Elite Racing is a racing game published and developed by Gameloft.
-The fourth major game of Asphalt series.
-It was released on iOS and iPod on August 28, 2008; N-Gage on January 20, 2009; mobile phones in mid-July 2008; and DSiWare on July 6, 2009.
-This game marks the first game in the Asphalt series to be released for iOS.
-The game was retired later, in 2014, after its successor: Asphalt 5 was removed from the App Store.
+Asphalt 4: Elite Racing is a 2008 racing game published and developed by Gameloft.
+The fourth major game of the Asphalt series and the followup to Asphalt 3: Street Rules (2006), it was released on Java mobile phones in July 2008 followed by iOS and iPod on August 28, 2008, then in 2009 was also released on N-Gage 2.0, Nintendo's DSiWare, BlackBerry OS and Windows Mobile.

 Gameplay

-The main gameplay involves the player starting out with one or two of the most basic cars and earning money by winning races and performing illegal acts.
+The main gameplay involves the player starting out with two of the most basic cars (Mini Cooper S and Nissan 350Z) and earning money by winning races and performing illegal acts.
 Money can then be spent on upgrades or new cars.
 Game modes include Beat 'em All, where the player has to destroy the cars of as many rival racers as possible, and Cop Chase, where they switch roles as a police officer trying to catch the leading car of an illegal street race.

-Development

-Asphalt 4: Elite Racing was developed in 2008 for iOS and iPods that have click wheels.

 Reception

 Asphalt 4: Elite Racing received "generally favorable reviews" according to the review aggregator Metacritic.

+It received over 30 million downloads from the App Store.